arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 what the requirements were?

-If only TDD was called Requirement-Driven Development, no one would find it counterintuitive. "*Test*" suggests the idea of verifying, something that is already done.
+If only TDD was called Requirement-Driven Development, no one would find it counterintuitive. "*Test*" suggests the idea of verifying something that is already done.
 Not the most fortunate pick, Kent...

 As Dan North wrote: